MarkRosemaker/academy/first-draft/index.de.md

 - code AGL app
   - first, just interface to access YouTube videos, articles and other free content; with tab to buy things (first via link, then integrated in the app)
   - then publish courses via the app: activated via key
+    - let user pick a setting (more grammar or less grammar), then let them go step by step by selecting appropriate sequence and repetition
+    - repeat sections based on exercise results
+    - remind them to review after a while
   - then publish apps to learn better
 - crazy edition von jedem Video wo wich-tige Vokabeln bei der ersten Erwähnung nochmal extra gezeigt werden mit Bild und Ton, "make it crazy" damit sie sich daran erinnern (z.
-B. "Kaffe!" und den Klang einer E-Gitarre)
+B. "Kaffee!" und den Klang einer E-Gitarre)
 - after each immersion, write table for better memorization (connecting with known words):
                     Vergleiche:
                     --